vitest-dev/eslint-plugin-vitest/docs/rules/no-done-callback.md

-# vitest/no-done-callback

-📝 Disallow using a callback in asynchronous tests and hooks.
+# Disallow using a callback in asynchronous tests and hooks (`vitest/no-done-callback`)

 ❌ This rule is deprecated.